OSVR/OSVR-Docs/HDK-Unboxing-and-Getting-Started.md

 Please note the "last-modified" date on this page - OSVR is a fast moving set of projects, so limitations mentioned here may no longer apply when you read this.

 ## Caveats/Limitations
-- As of early August, while the optical ("positional") tracking hardware is ready and shipping, the video-based tracking code itself to make use of it is still being polished.
-Until that's ready, unless you would like to contribute to the effort (see a branch of [OSVR-Core][] for the code and <http://osvr.github.io> for the dev mailing list), you can operate the unit without any of the camera/sync hardware plugged in or connected.
+- As of mid October, although the optical ("positional") tracking hardware is ready and shipping, the video-based tracking code to make use of it is still being polished.
+You can read [here](https://github.com/OSVR/OSVR-Core/blob/master/plugins/videobasedtracker/doc/Running.md) about how to use pre-alpha video-only tracking if you like to live on the bleeding edge.
+We're actively developing a sensor-fusion tracker that combines video with inertial data.
+Until that's ready, you can operate the unit without any of the camera/sync hardware plugged in or connected.
 You'll have orientation tracking from the built-in IMU coming over the headset's USB cable.
 (The positional tracker plug-in is shipped with the binary snapshots but not loaded by default.)
 - The driver/service currently shows a console window that can be minimized, but should not be closed while you're using OSVR applications.
 A more appealing or invisible interface is coming.

 ## Setup